Winter outdoor activities in the Netherlands

 When the weather outside is gloomy, it is the perfect opportunity to visit one of Netherlands’s many zoo’s.
 Check out one of the top 15 Dutch zoos!

-During December and early January, you’ll find oliebollen (deep fried sweet dumplings) stands all around the city.
+During December and early January, you can try a delicious Dutch snack called oliebollen (deep fried sweet dumplings).
+In every city you can find an oliebollen stand where you can buy these delicacies.
 These fried balls are a traditional Dutch New Year’s Eve snack.
 Be sure to eat them when they’re warm and don’t hesitate to ask for powdered sugar on top.

 Walk along the cannels